markqvist/NomadNet/README.md

 nomadnet --help
 ```

-If you are using an operating system that blocks normal user package installation via `pip`, you can return `pip` to normal behaviour by adding editing the `~/.config/pip/pip.conf` file, and adding the following directive in the `[global]` section:
+If you are using an operating system that blocks normal user package installation via `pip`, you can return `pip` to normal behaviour by editing the `~/.config/pip/pip.conf` file, and adding the following directive in the `[global]` section:

 ```text
 [global]